Jiefu Ou

 Hi there!

-I am a first-year PhD student at the Center for Language and Speech Processing, Johns Hopkins University, advised by Daniel Khashabi and Benjamin Van Durme.
+I am a second-year PhD student at the Center for Language and Speech Processing, Johns Hopkins University, advised by Daniel Khashabi and Benjamin Van Durme.
 Previously, I was a research master’s student (MLT) at Language Technologies Institute, Carnegie Mellon University, working with Teruko Mitamura and Daniel Fried.

 Prior to CMU, I received my B.S. degree in Computer Science, and Mathematics & Economics from the Hong Kong University of Science and Technology.
 During my undergrad study, I spent two years at Knowledge Computation Group@HKUST, where I was advised by Yangqiu Song.
 I was also a research intern at CLSP, JHU supervised by Benjamin Van Durme.